abetusk/2d/ellemal/instructions/instructions.md

 fashion more available, we came up with the idea of creating electroluminescent (EL) patches that can be put on clothing.
+The EL patch glows in the dark and gives a very retro "cyberpunk" feel to jacket.
 Though high tech fashion is becoming more mainstream, there's a lack of stylish clothing that's reasonably priced.